Jan Żaryn: Polish-Jewish relations

 Żaryn argues that the tensions between Jews and other nations in interwar Poland were mostly due to economic reasons.

 Żaryn, a co-editor of a two-volume monograph on the Kielce pogrom, has stated that "a significant proportion of Jewish individuals... supported the communist authorities or... joined their ranks"; he blames those individuals for being part of Communist censorship and propaganda organs, who were "deceitfully ... silent about Soviet massacres."
 This, he believes, "intensified anti-Semitic attitudes" that resulted in the Kielce pogrom.

+Zaryn has been criticized for these views, which themselves have been associated with antisemitism.

 Żaryn has stated that the Germans were directors of the Jedwabne pogrom and also assigned blame to the Volksdeutsche and "outsiders" who came from other villages.
 Poles, in his opinion, were provoked and oftentimes coerced to participate in pogroms.
 He added that "even if some of the Polish locals participated in this 'spectacle' under duress... the majority looked in disgust at what the Germans have done..." Żaryn has stated that the current narrative about the Jedwabne events had become a "founding myth" about the "allegedly proven" organized massacres of Jews by Poles, supposedly rooted in inherent Polish anti-Semitism.
 He has suggested that these stereotypes stem from insufficient documentation of some World War II events in Poland.
 Consequently, Żaryn has supported the efforts to exhume the bodies of Jedwabne's victims to obtain more evidence.

 Żaryn is a vocal critic of Jan Tomasz Gross, and has condemned various books of his, indicating that they "are part of a certain kind of Jewish (mainly testimonial, but also scholarly) literature and historiography that is soaked with deep resentment towards Poland and the Poles".